dojo/docs/dojo/_base/html.rst

 .. contents::
     :depth: 2

-dojo._base.html contains basic DOM handling functions.
+**dojo._base.html** contains basic DOM handling functions.

+As with all dojo._base components, these functions are included within Dojo Base.
+You get this functionality by just including dojo.js or dojo.xd.js in your page.

 ========